Best Patio Doors for Florida Homes: Impact, Hurricane, and Sliding Doors

 Florida building codes often require hurricane-resistant door systems in specific zones, and one of the first things inspectors look at is the frame.
 In High-Velocity Hurricane Zones (HVHZ) such as Miami-Dade and Broward counties, homeowners must use doors that meet strict impact and wind-load requirements, which include reinforced framing.

-Even if you live in Tampa, Palm Harbor, or the Orlando area, which fall outside the strictest HVHZ designations, the Florida Building Code still mandates meaningful impact protection standards.
+Even if you live in Tampa, Palm Harbor, or the Orlando area, which fall outside the strictest HVHZ designations, the Florida Building Code still mandates impact protection standards.
 Any licensed contractor working on your home is legally required to install compliant products.
 If someone quotes you a price on noncompliant doors, consider that a red flag, not a deal.

 Energy Performance Ratings